top of page

 Airplanes on runway at sunset with “Taglines That Shaped Aviation Brands” text overlay.
 A world map with flight paths in the sky.

-In aviation, where customer service and goodwill are paramount, taglines do more than market an airline, they communicate what the airline stands for and what passengers can expect from their experience.
+In aviation, where customer service and goodwill are paramount, taglines do more than market an airline.
+They communicate what the airline stands for and what passengers can expect from their experience.
 Airlines around the world craft these lines carefully, sometimes using more than one, to highlight different aspects of their promise and connect with diverse audiences.

 How Airline Taglines Target Passenger Psychology